ShiminZhang/ProofDoorTools/REPRODUCE.md

 ```

 ### (Optional) Select K upper bounds for proofdoor computation
-A map has already been provided
+A instance-K-map has already been provided in the main folder, this is optional

 ```bash
 python find_local_max_k.py --summary regression_summary.json
 cp regression_summary_k.json ../regression_summary.json
 ```

+The goal is to use small but representative K here.
 K selection rules: linear families always use K=10; polynomial families are
 skipped (-1); exponential families use the smallest K ≥ 5 at a local
-solving-time maximum (many exponential families oscillate between even/odd K as reported in Appendix).
+solving-time maximum (many exponential families oscillate between even/odd K (as reported in paper Appendix) and we found that, for the linear datapoints in exponential family, their proofdoor size is also small.
+Therefore the local max K are of higher probability to be unfolding depths belonging to exponential trend).

 ## Section V-B: Proofdoor Computation